This Hour Has Seven Days: Legacy

 Seven Days set new standards of broadcast journalism in Canada and the United States.
-Shortly after it ended, the rival CTV Television Network launched a similar program called W5, which continues to air to this day (Watson contributed to this series on occasion).
-60 Minutes and The Fifth Estate were two others shows that debuted within fewer than 10 years of Seven Days' cancellation.
+Shortly after it ended, the rival CTV Television Network launched a similar program called W5, which aired until 2024 (Watson contributed to this series on occasion).
+60 Minutes and The Fifth Estate were two other shows that debuted within fewer than 10 years of Seven Days' cancellation.
 It later also inspired the Canadian sketch comedy series This Hour Has 22 Minutes, which took both its name and a comedic variation on Seven Days-style ambush interviews from the earlier show.

 Watson continued to produce programming for the CBC, including the 1988 documentary series The Struggle for Democracy.
 He also produces and narrates The Heritage Minutes, which are made for the Historica Foundation and given to all broadcasters who want them (receiving some 50,000 showings per year across Canada).
 In 1989, he was named chairman of the CBC, a position he held until 1994.

 LaPierre, who also continued to produce CBC programming and authored a number of books on Canadian history, was named to the Senate in 2001.
 He died in Ottawa in December 2012.

 Christie continued to work as a singer and comedic actress.

 In 2001, the CBC reaired a number of old episodes of Seven Days as a summer series.

 In 2002, the Audio-Visual Preservation Trust of Canada honoured This Hour Has Seven Days as a MasterWorks recipient.

 In 2014, the October 24, 1965 episode of the series was screened at the Canadian International Television Festival in Toronto.
 This episode featured the Ku Klux Klan segment noted above, as well as an invitation to political party leaders to appear on the show as part of the 1965 election campaign, a report on the shooting death of a policeman in Sudbury, an election "poll" of homeless men, interviews with Bob Guccione and Orson Welles, a feature profile on boxer George Chuvalo, and a comedic sketch mocking Prime Minister Lester Pearson and British Prime Minister Harold Wilson's negotiations to have the Canadian government purchase military aircraft from the United Kingdom.